Note: The ServiceNow integration is in beta.

 - Click the Submit button.
 A new DevOps tool is created in the ServiceNow application.
 From here, refer to the Connection status field to see if the tool is connected to Split.

-Configuring a webhook for the ServiceNow tool
+Add a webhook for the ServiceNow DevOps tool

-Once you connect to the Split application, you need to configure your new tool to receive notifications from Split when you or others make changes to segments and feature flags.
-To configure a webhook, do the following:
+Once you connect to the Split application, you need to configure your new tool to receive notifications from Split when you or others make changes to feature flags and segments.

 - From this page, select the Split tool and click the Configure button.
 The message Webhook is configured successfully appears at the top of the screen.

-Adding an approval group in ServiceNow
+Add an approval group in ServiceNow (optional)

 After configuring your ServiceNow tool, you can optionally preconfigure an environment to assign change requests to a specific Change Approval Group by doing the following: